-FINANCING OF SUSTAINABLE MARINE AND FRESHWATER INFRASTRUCTURE
+FINANCING SUSTAINABLE MARINE AND FRESHWATER INFRASTRUCTURE

 Together with representatives from B Capital Partners and Swiss Re, the Central Dredging Association (CEDA), the International Association of Dredging Companies (IADC) and Vital Ports explored what is needed in order to improve the connection between green-labelled funds and sustainable waterborne infrastructure projects.
 Against the backdrop of climate change, energy transition and loss of biodiversity, together with the fact that there are limited public budgets, means there is a bigger role available for private capital to play in bridging the infrastructure funding gap.
 The report is based on the findings of the mutual work group by discussing nine case studies.